gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D77
+Today I worked on some VueJS exercises to serve as exemples to a quick introduction course I'm preparing to my colleagues.
+Nothing fancy so far hehehe.

 ### R1D76
 Today I worked on my video tutorials.
 But I had some technical problems and spent a long time sorting things out.
 For that reason, I ended up studying just a bit of VueJS.